Wednesday, April 29, 2026

 So, I may have not learned -- I know I haven't learned -- everything that this journey has yet to teach me.
 But there's one new thing I know, and that is Planet Earth, you are a crew.
 Thank you.

 ** I was watching live coverage of the mission on NASA's YouTube channel at the time the Artemis was supposed to break Apollo 13's distance record.
-The time until breaking the record was displayed on the upper right corner of the screen, and I wondered what would happen once that clock counted down to zero.
-The answer is nothing, not one of the crew nor anyone at Mission Control in Houston mentioned it.
+The time until breaking the record was displayed on the upper left corner of the screen and I wondered what would happen once that clock counted down to zero.
+The answer is nothing, not one of the crew nor anyone at Mission Control in Houston seemed to mention it.
 What did happen was this...

 **** Nonetheless, there was still a good amount of exploration putting the astronauts' valuable time in space to good use.

-***** Of the nine planets in our solar system (yes I'm counting Pluto), six of them have moons, or celestial bodies that revolve about them.
-All of them, except ours, are significantly smaller than the planet they orbit.
-Our moon is about one quarter the size of Earth meaning that if you were to view the Earth and our moon say from Mars, the two are close enough in size to appear as a double planet.
+***** Of the nine known planets in our solar system (yes, I'm counting Pluto), six of them have moons, or celestial bodies that revolve about them.
+All of the moons, except ours, are significantly smaller than the planet they orbit.
+Our moon is about one quarter the size of Earth meaning that if you were to view the Earth and our moon together, say from Mars, the two are close enough in size to appear as a double planet.